 Here are the main cases which might lead to getting your messages and Broadcasts blocked:

-Promotional broadcasts may contain any Promo materials, but it can only be sent to users who contacted your page within the last 24 hours.
+Promotional broadcasts may contain any Promo materials, but it can only be sent to Facebook contacts who contacted your page within the last 24 hours.
 More info can be found here.

 1a.
 Admin sent any links with the Non-Promotional broadcast (any links are treated by Facebook as Promotional content by default) or added links that weren't whitelisted in the Authorized Websites list in ManyChat 'Settings' => 'Growth Tools' tab in the Flow.
 We recommend adding all the links you use in all your Flows and Broadcasts to that list.

 1b.
-Admin sent messages which get reported as spam by Subscribers or have an unusually high block rate from Facebook itself.
+Admin sent messages which get reported as spam by contacts or have an unusually high block rate from Facebook itself.

 In the listed cases, Facebook might block:

-- Broadcast for a portion of users and possibly unsubscribe them from the bot;
+- Broadcast for a portion of contacts and possibly unsubscribe them from the bot;

-- Broadcast for all users and possibly unsubscribe them from the bot;
+- Broadcast for all contacts and possibly unsubscribe them from the bot;

 - messages in the Broadcast which specifically violate advertising rules;